DFE-Digital/architecture/reference/dfe-target-architecture.md

 ## Evolving towards the target architecture

-The target architecture will emerge gradually as services evolve.
+The target architecture will be realised gradually as services evolve and new shared capabilities are introduced.

 Next steps include:

 -   prioritising and building the first engines
 -   integrating services with shared engines